CML120/SVG-Logo-Maker/README.md

   ## Usage
   Run the program in the terminal using the scripts found in the package.json file.
   "npm start" will start the app
-  "npm test" will run the jest tests

   ## Contribution